 Read More: Are Appliance Extended Warranties Worth It?

 Reliability is better than the average on a front load washer and almost the same as a simple, less efficient top load washer.

 We have changed the brands we sell at Yale because of the 300% spread between reliable and less reliable machines.

 There is a flip side to reliability as well.

-Most of the horror stories about appliances are the inability to find qualified technicians to fix the washers on a timely basis, especially on more complicated front load models.
+Most of the horror stories about front load washers and appliances, in general, are the inability to find qualified technicians to fix the washers on a timely basis.

 - Most Reliable Top Load Washers

 - Most Reliable Induction Cooktops

 - Most Reliable Freestanding Gas Ranges